What it feels like to grieve your business after COVID-19

 Very late in 2020, it was all too suddenly apparent that I could no longer hold on to the captains’ wheel and steer my beloved business and team through this pandemic.
 I didn’t see it.
 I was too busy navigating through the storm.
 Steering for a huge amount of hours that I became so fatigued to see anything much.
 The sudden trauma and emotions I experienced were so raw.
 The phrase ‘gut-wrenching’ is so apt.

 COVID-19 saw many small businesses have to pivot like they never thought possible.
 We went from being a highly successful cooking school, hosting open to the public cooking classes and high-end events, including overseas, to having to shut all of that down.
-We then threw our focus and energy at cooking and delivering nourishing and really beautiful home-cooked meals in an effort to keep our team and community together.
-This new business was launched just two months before the impact of COVID and forced business closures.
+We then threw our focus and energy at cooking and delivering nourishing and lovely home-cooked meals to keep our team and community together.
+I launched this new business just two months before the impact of COVID and forced business closures.
 We were suddenly an essential service, and I knew too that this was my only business lifeline for the time being.
 It was our chance of getting us to the other side.
 It’s just that none of us knew how far it was to this infamous ‘other side’.

 Late in 2020, the Victorian government made further announcements regarding restrictions.
 It was going to really hurt us.
 We still couldn’t sustainably reopen our cooking school.
 The business, as we knew it, had been closed for 8+ months.
 I called an emergency meeting with my ‘brains trust’.
 My husband and two of my closest friends – all with strong varying skills and an enormous will and want to see us get through.
 Within an hour of my call, they had dropped everything, and suddenly, there we were, all around the large table at Relish Mama.
 We were ready.
 I couldn’t love these three people more than I do.

 A few days later, I received a callback.
-This person whom I love and admire went through a couple of scenarios with me and a couple of options.
+I love and admire this person who went through a couple of scenarios with me and a couple of options.
 They were options that had never been on my radar.
 I was peddling god-dam-it.
 His voice tone changed, and it slowed.
-When you are chatting with someone you know well and who is a straight shooter, you hear that change with such clarity.
+When you are chatting with someone you know well and a straight shooter, you hear that change with such clarity.
 Suddenly, I could hear & feel compassion and love coming down that phone at super speed.

 “Nellie…..you can’t trade out of this.
 With the restrictions in place and what that means for your classes & what you have already lost as a business, it will take you years to trade out of this.
 Years to be viable again”.